-There are a thousand things to worry about when starting up but one of the most important things is to operate legally in the country.
-Here is a list of small business laws all SMEs should know of when operating in India.
+There are 1000 things to worry about when setting up your small business but one of the most important things is to operate legally in the country.

 Company Formation Laws

 While starting up, you need to choose what type of company you want to run.
 If you know what kind of long term profits you are expecting, and the scale of business that you want to run, then you can decide on a legal structure for your business.

 The legal structure of your business is going to determine the tax you pay, the paperwork you need and the ability to raise funds.

 Here are the different legal structures you should know about when starting a business:

 - Sole Proprietorship

 - Limited Liable Company

 Different legal structures adhere to different company formation laws.
 The Indian Companies Act, 2013 states laws for each type of company.